Looking for a classic Italian dinner?

 - Knead Dough: To knead the dough, fold dough in half toward you and press dough away from you with heels of hands.
 Give the dough a quarter turn and continue folding, pushing, and turning.
 Continue kneading 5 minutes or until smooth and elastic, adding more flour to prevent sticking if necessary.
 Wrap dough in plastic wrap; let stand 15 minutes.

-- After 15 minutes, unwrap dough and knead briefly (as described above) on lightly floured surface.
+- After 15 minutes, unwrap dough and knead briefly (as described above) on a lightly floured surface.

 - Using lightly floured rolling pin, roll out dough to a 1/8-inch-thick circle on lightly floured surface.
 Gently pick up dough circle with both hands.
 Hold it up to the light to check for places where the dough is too thick.
 Return to the board; even out any thick spots.
 Let rest until dough is slightly dry but can be handled without breaking.